All Episodes

 Remember that?

-Forced abortions if you got pregnant a second time and abortions uh made easy if you didn't want a girl and you wanted guys, and so now there's sixty percent guys and forty percent girls, and nobody knows how they're ever going to get married, and there's a huge social problems caused by the government deciding you're only going to have one child.
+Forced abortions if you got pregnant a second time, and abortions made easy if you didn't want a girl and you wanted guys, and so now there's 60% guys and 40% girls, and nobody knows how they're ever going to get married.

-This is called the one dog policy.
+This is called the One Dog Policy.

 Have you heard about this?

-China's capital, Beijing, will institute a one dog per household policy in nine areas of the city, says the official Xinhua news agency.
+In a move designed to stamp out, they said, the spread of rabies, China's capital, Beijing, will institute a one-dog per household policy in nine areas of the city, says the official Xinhua news agency.

 Thousands of dogs have been killed to fight rabies.

-Have they have they heard about shots?
+Have they heard about shots?

 You know, I mean, shots will take care of this.